Bell Beaker culture: Expansion and Corded Ware contacts

-The earliest copper production in Ireland, identified at Ross Island in the period 2400–2200 BC, was associated with early Beaker pottery.
+The earliest copper production in Ireland, identified at Ross Island in the period 2400–2200 BCE, was associated with early Beaker pottery.
 Here, the local sulpharsenide ores were smelted to produce the first copper axes used in Britain and Ireland.
 The same technologies were used in the Tagus region and in the west and south of France.
 The evidence is sufficient to support the suggestion that the initial spread of Maritime Bell Beakers along the Atlantic and into the Mediterranean, using sea routes that had long been in operation, was directly associated with the quest for copper and other rare raw materials.